This page is a work in progress. Please don’t critique too harshly as we work to get it just right.

 So how can we break up research into smaller pieces?
 The answer is obvious—in our minds we already group little bundles of research together almost instinctively.
 In fact, we’ve discussed it already!
 There is a natural demarcation between these little bundles of research, bounded by a question and a conclusion.
 We call these little bundles research cases.

 Research cases are the building blocks of research.
-They are what we are focused on as a company.
+They’re also the foundation of what we are trying to do as a company.

 A Multiplicity of Research Cases